 Futureplay Games, best known for their brilliant view-to-play mobile entertainment model, has already launched two successful games “Build Away” and “Farm Away”, but show no signs of slowing down.
 They know that succeeding in the games industry is difficult, so although they like to “play fast, fail fast, pick up the pieces and move on fast”, they also know that integrating analytics into the development process makes it easier to stay ahead of the competition.
 We interviewed Camilo Fitzgerald, the Analyst at Futureplay Games to find out how the GameRefinery service has helped them inform their game development and updating processes.

 How have you used the GameRefinery service at Futureplay games?

 We’ve primarily used GameRefinery for the feature prioritization of game updates.
 It took us an hour to model our existing titles and get suggestions on which features are statistically most likely to improve revenue given our current feature set.
 After informing our roadmap we then use the tool to find similar games where these features are implemented most effectively.
 Many of which we are aware of already, but there are often a few surprises that help inform our design process.

 What sorts of problems in game development does GameRefinery help solve?

-Research on competitor features development is also time consuming to do properly.
-Each update from competitors needs to analysed and a subjective assessment made on how impactful the changes are.
+Research on competitor features development is also time-consuming to do properly.
+Each update from competitors needs to analyzed and a subjective assessment made on how impactful the changes are.
 It’s a full-time job to keep track of even 10 or so games and during busy periods key feature updates are missed.
 GameRefinery solves this by providing notifications on the most effective competitor feature updates allowing more time to be spent developing games or keeping abreast of a wider set of competitors.

 Which aspects of the GameRefinery service do you see as the most valuable?